How You Might See the 408 Error

 - If all else fails, you may want to attempt to contact the webmaster or another site contact and inform them of the 408 Request Timeout error message.
 The webmaster of most Internet sites can be reached via email at firstname.lastname@example.org, replacing website.com with the actual website name.

-The following error messages are related to the "408: Request Timeout"
+The following messages are also client-side errors and so are related to the 408 Request Timeout error: